 - 3. Join the resulting string of rafsi, initially without hyphens. - 4.
 Add hyphen letters where necessary.
 It is illegal to add a hyphen at a place that is not required by this algorithm.
 Right-to-left tests are recommended, for reasons discussed below. - a.
 If there are more than two words in the tanru, put an r-hyphen (or an n-hyphen) after the first rafsi if it is CVV-form.
 If there are exactly two words, then put an r-hyphen (or an n-hyphen) between the two rafsi if the first rafsi is CVV-form, unless the second rafsi is CCV-form (for example, saicli requires no hyphen).
 Use an r-hyphen unless the letter after the hyphen is r, in which case use an n-hyphen.
 Never use an n-hyphen unless it is required. - Put a y-hyphen between the consonants of any impermissible consonant pair.
 This will always appear between rafsi. - c.
 Put a y-hyphen after any 4-letter rafsi form. - 5.
 Test all forms with one or more initial CVC-form rafsi with the pattern "CVC ...
 CVC + X" for "tosmabru failure".
-X must either be a CVCCV long rafsi that happens to have a permissible initial pair as the consonant cluster, or is something which has caused a y-hyphen to be installed between the previous CVC and itself by one of the above rules.
+In order to fail, X must either be a CVCCV long rafsi that happens to have a permissible initial pair as the consonant cluster, or is something which has caused a y-hyphen to be inserted between the preceding CVC and X in step 4.b.